-All residence hall rooms are equipped for each individual with a single bed, desk and chair, dresser, bookcase, lighting, blinds, data port, smoke detector, and closet space.
-The majority of rooms on campus are multiple occupancy, housing either two or three students.
+All residence hall rooms are equipped with a twin bed, desk/study space and chair, dresser, bookcase, lighting, window coverings, data port, smoke detector, and closet space for each individual assigned to the room.
+Most of the rooms on campus are multiple occupancy, meaning they are set up for more than one student; this means you will most likely have a roommate.
 Willamette University is a smoke free campus.

 - Backpack or book bag

 - First aid kit (include cold and flu medication if desired)

 - Flashlight/extra batteries

 - Heavy gauge, surge protected power strip (12 or 14 AWG)